 So what is the ultimate water bottle for travel?
 As with all things, it probably depends on your needs.

-Best water bottle for ultra-light hikers: Vapur Element
+Best hiking water bottles: Vapur Element

 You just can’t beat its light weight and compact form when rolled up!
+Even without rolling, this flat water bottle takes up almost no space.
+The integrated carabiner is also a handy feature.

 Best water bottle for road trips: Hydaway foldable water bottle